-As NPQ readers may remember, last year, Greg Abbott, the governor of Texas, tried to resist any resettlement of Syrian refugees in that state by threatening local resettlement nonprofits and suing the federal government.
+As readers of the NPQ nonprofit newswire may remember, last year, Greg Abbott, the governor of Texas, tried to resist any resettlement of Syrian refugees in that state by threatening local resettlement nonprofits and suing the federal government.
 Now, in response to the Obama administration’s declared goal of increasing by 30 percent the number of refugees to be resettled in the U.S. next year, Abbott is once again threatening not to participate unless the federal Office of Refugee Resettlement “unconditionally approves” a state plan that would require additional vetting:

 Despite multiple requests by the state of Texas, the federal government lacks the capability or the will to distinguish the dangerous from the harmless, and Texas will not be an accomplice to such dereliction of duty to the American people.